 According to Donna Haraway, the cyborg is “a creature of social reality as well as a creature of fiction.”
 It is neither natural nor cultural, but rather, a hybrid of the two.
 As such, the cyborg is both an example of and a means through which we might understand reality beyond the binary oppositions characteristic of dominant, hierarchical ideologies.

 While the figure of the cyborg will provide a unifying theme for our inquiries,we will explore a variety of theoretical and disciplinary approaches from a number of scholars.
 We will also explore work in a number of genres, including film, hypertext, podcasts, and new media.
 Coursework will include reading responses, class discussions, informal presentations, and the preparation of a conference length scholarly essay.

-[This course counts within the area of specialization in the Rhetoric and Composition and area of concentration., and counts as a "pedagogy" in the MAT]
+[This course counts within the area of specialization in the Rhetoric and Composition and area of concentration.]

 ENG 5018: Literary Criticism I

 As stated in the catalog, this course surveys literary critical theory from Plato to the 18th century.
 We will study the origins of literary criticism in classical rhetoric and philosophy, the impact of biblical and vernacular culture on classical literary models, and the emergence of literary criticism as a self-sufficient intellectual pursuit in the modern world.
 Authors studied will include, from the ancient world, Plato, Aristotle, Horace, Longinus; from the medieval world, Augustine, Proclus, Averroes, Dante; from the Renaissance and after, Sidney, Daniel, Pope, Johnson.
 The chief assignment will be an annotated bibliography of scholarly articles in the field, to be developed over the duration of the semester.

 ENL 6455: 17th-Century Literature